 Getting the right ratio of flour, oats, butter and sugar is crucial.
 The regular granulated sugar together with the oats crisp up nicely when they are baked at a slower temperature - too high the temperature, and the topping will brown too quickly, while the fruit don't have enough time to soften up.

 I find that melting the butter helps massively with a nice and crunchy topping.
 I used to prefer rubbing the cold butter with the flour, but ever since I discovered this technique, there was no going back.
-The melted butter binds the ingredients a lot better, and everything works amazingly well together towards a crispy crumble topping.

 I usually use the regular porridge oats for the crumble topping, and they give the right amount of crunch, where the rolled oats will adds extra texture to it.
 It's definitely a matter of taste here, as both of them work well.